yangdanny97/flake8-bugbear/README.rst

 character set to a constant if this is deliberate.
 Use ``.replace()`` or regular expressions to remove string fragments.

+**B006**: Do not use mutable data structures for argument defaults.
+All calls reuse one instance of that data structure, persisting changes between them.

 Python 3 compatibility warnings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~